LoganBendorf/PurpleSite/README.md

-The site's hosted on my laptop, so it might not be up all the time Website URL: https://www.purplesite.skin
+The site's hosted on my laptop, so it might not be up all the time.
+Website URL:
+  https://www.purplesite.skin